krishangguptafibonacciresearch/DistributionProject/readme.txt

 2. Files

  2.1.
-Main Files: To be run directly
+Main Files: To be directly run by user.
+(Skip other files)
   a. periodic_runner_main.py:
   Purpose: Automation script that updates 1-minute intraday data for all instruments in the repository.
   Functionality: Automatically fetches and merges data at regular intervals.